oneforawe/react-ts/docs/Creation.md

 * new file: `.gitconfig_sample`
   Added default git config file for easy copying since the active git config file at the project root cannot be included in the repo, since for the repo author it contains credentials information.
-(Maybe the git config could refer to a separate credentials file; that would simplify files and steps.)
+(TODO: Maybe the git config could refer to a separate credentials file; that would simplify files and steps.)
 * new file: `.gitconfig_temp`
   Added temporary git config file for usage when fixing incorrect file line endings, coupled with creating a temporary copy of the git attributes file at